bloxstreet/support/guides/training-guide.md

 ## Rank Information
 {: .text-red-300 }
-In this section, you will see an overview of each rank’s job at training sessions.
+Below is an overview of each rank's job at training sessions.

 | Job        | Description          | Eligible Ranks | Quantity |
 |:-------------|:------------------|:------|:-------------------|